healthschema/healthschema.github.io/_posts/2015-08-10-structured-data-on-the-web.md

 title: Structured Data on the Web: A Quantitative Analysis
 ---

+### The Structured Data Web

-The word is out: Structured data on the web is hot, and is powering the next generation of web-based, data-driven applications.
-Studies show the strong correlation between publishing data in structured form and search engine ranking.
-If you want your web content to be discoverable, indexable, processable, and highly ranked (by search engines), publish structured data!
+The word is out: Structured data on the web is here, and is powering the next generation of smarter, data-driven web applications.
+If you want your web content to be discoverable, indexable, processable, re-usable, and highly ranked (by search engines), publish structured data.

+A few references below to get you started with the facts.

-Welcome,  Web of (Structured) Data.
+**Welcome,  Web of (Structured) Data.**

 References: